-The Dolphin Escape is the Maytronics company’s new pool robot for above ground residential swimming pools that is only available online.
+The Dolphin Escape is a pool robot for above ground residential swimming pools that is only available online.
 Can you escape from manual pool maintenance by using this robotic pool cleaner?
+Without hanging around any longer, let us move on to reviewing the Dolphin Escape.

 Which pools can the Dolphin Escape clean?